uclaopt/TMAC/README.md

 # TMAC

-Welcome to **TMAC**: A Multicore Optimization Toolbox of Asynchronous, Coordinate, Randomized, and Splitting Methods.
+Welcome to **TMAC**: A Toolbox of Modern Async-Parallel, Coordinate, Splitting, and Stochastic Methods

 ## Features

    * A rich set of predefined operators.
-   * A few predefined operator splitting schemes.
+   * A set of predefined operator splitting schemes.
    * An asynchronous coordinate update framework.
+   * A synchronous parallel update driver.
    * Options to load datasets in various format.
    * A rich set of applications build on top of TMAC.
+   ..* portfolio optimization
+   ..* quadratic programming
+   ..* support vector machine
+   ..* linear system of equations
+   ..* empirical risk minimization
+   ..* nonnegative matrix factorization
    * Support for Matlab, Python and Julia (coming soon)

 ## Platforms
-TMAC has been used on several platforms:
+TMAC can been used on several platforms:

    * Linux
+   * Windows
    * Mac OS X
-   * Windows (coming soon)

 ## Requirements
 TMAC is designed to have fairly minimal requirements to build.
-Currently, we support Linux and Mac OS X. We will also make effort to support Windows.
+Currently, we support Linux, Windows, and Mac OS X.
 If you notice any problems on your platform, please create an [issue](https://github.com/uclaopt/TMAC/issues).

 ### Linux and Mac OS X Requirements
    * GNU-compatible Make
    * gcc>=4.7
    * BLAS

-For Mac OS X, BLAS is installed once you install XCODE or the Developer package.
-You can follow the instruction [here](http://ubuntuforums.org/showthread.php?t=1505249) to install BLAS on Ubuntu.

 ## Build